3 news deaths in region due to covid since Wednesday

 Rockingham County leads the number of deaths with 192 followed by Danville with 167, then Henry County with 137, Pittsylvania County 98, Franklin County 91, Martinsville 85, and Patrick County 49.

-Rockingham County has had 137 new cases in the past 72 hours, 110 in Franklin, 80 in Henry County, 40 in Pittsylvania County, 13 in Patrick County, 11 in Martinsville, and 7 in Danville.
+Rockingham County has had 137 new cases Since Wednesday, 110 in Franklin, 80 in Henry County, 40 in Pittsylvania County, 13 in Patrick County, 11 in Martinsville, and 7 in Danville.

 Rockingham County leads the region in number of cases with 10,794, followed by Pittsylvania County with 7,210, then Henry County with 5,832, Danville 5,707, Franklin County 5,430, Martinsville 1,878, and Patrick County 1,826.